emqx/emqx-tutorial/online-docs/en/rule_engine/sql.md

-# SQL 手册
+# SQL Manual

-## SQL 语句
+## SQL  Statement

-SQL 语句用于从原始数据中，根据条件筛选出字段，并进行预处理和转换，基本格式为：
+The SQL statement is used to filter out the fields from the original data according to the conditions and perform preprocessing and conversion.
+The basic format is as follows:

 ```
-SELECT <字段名> FROM <触发事件> [WHERE <条件>]
+SELECT <field name> FROM <trigger event> [WHERE <condition>]
 ```

-1. 注意事项
+1. Precautions
-- FROM 子句后面的主题名需要用双引号("") 引起来。
+- The topic name after the FROM clause needs to be enclosed in double quotation marks ("").
-- WHERE 子句后面接筛选条件，如果使用到字符串需要用单引号 ('') 引起来。
+- The WHERE clause is followed by a filter condition, which is enclosed in single quotes ('') if the string is used.
-- SELECT 子句中，若使用 "." 符号对 payload 进行嵌套选择，必须保证 payload 为 JSON 格式。
+- In the SELECT clause, if you use the "." symbol to make nested selections of the payload, you must ensure that the payload is in JSON format.

-## SQL 语句示例
+## SQL Statement Example

-1. 从 topic 为 "t/a" 的消息中提取所有字段：
+1. Extract all fields from the messages with  a topic of "t/a":

     ```sql
     SELECT * FROM "message.publish" WHERE topic = 't/a'